This post may contain affiliate links. Please see our disclosure policy.

 Turkey Canning Recipes

-Turkey is incredibly versatile in canning recipes, and it can be canned raw or cooked.
-I particularly love that ground turkey is available most the year, which means you can add it to meat-based pasta sauces and chilis, too.
+Turkey is incredibly handy in canning recipes, and it can be canned raw or cooked.
+I particularly love that ground turkey is available most of the year, which means you can add it to meat-based pasta sauces and chilis, too.
 Turkey can be used in just about everything from soups and stews to curries and pot pie fillings.

 It also works well as taco meat, or seasoned with savory green herbs like sage, thyme and rosemary.